Sorin Ghionea: Steaua București

 The next season in UEFA Cup was even better because Steaua played in the semi-finals after defeated teams like Lens, Heerenveen, Real Betis and in the quarter-finals Rapid București, one of their traditional Romanian rivals.
 In the semi-final was eliminated by Middlesbrough after two fantastic games.

-He scored his first goal for Steaua against Dinamo Kiev, in the UEFA Champions League group stage.
+He scored his first goal for Steaua against Dynamo Kyiv, in the UEFA Champions League group stage.
 After a corner kick served by Vasilică Cristocea, Ghionea placed a header on the right post and in the back of the net.

 On 25 February 2007, Ghionea suffered an injury in Steaua – UTA Arad, match ended with a draw.
 His situation got worse and he was forced to have surgery on his left knee in April 2007.
 After 4 months from the injury, Ghionea started his training on the pitch, closely supervised by medic Radu Paligora.
 Even though it was said that Ghionea would not miss the start of Liga I 2007–08 season on 28 July, his knee was not fully recovered and he did not play in any match for Steaua.
 In October 2007 there were rumors that Ghionea would no longer play football, but coach Massimo Pedrazzini said that the information was not true and Ghionea was still recovering.
 On 13 October 2007 the center back went through another surgery to check the natural causes of his injury and to estimate the period that he would be unavailable.

 On 18 January 2008, he played his first game since his injury, after 11 months, a friendly match against Wisła Kraków that ended 0–0.
 He played in almost all of the season's remaining matches.